1,000+ Opportunities

 gov/about/grant-opportunities/deaf-and-hard-hearing-grant-opportunities) ## Notice of Funding Availability * CART Captioning Services * Driver/Support Service Provider RFA * Driver/Support Service Provider Addendum #1 * Driver/Support Service Provider Addendum #2 * ISVL Individual Amendment #1 * RFA ISVL Agencies Final * ISVL Agencies Amendment #1 * Telecoil Equipped Hearing Aid RFA

-Based on current listing details, eligibility includes: Teachers, service providers, and professionals who support students with communication, language, and deaf/hard of hearing needs across North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Teachers, service providers, and professionals who support students with communication, language, and deaf/hard of hearing needs across North Carolina.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 30, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NC DCD Communication & Deaf/Hard of Hearing Education Resources Grant are due December 30, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.